threema-ch/threema-android/.github/pull_request_template.md

 ## Description

 <!-- Please describe your change.
 If the change concerns the user interface,
 please include screenshots.
-Note that improvements to translation strings should be submitted through OneSky, see CONTRIBUTING.md or README.md for more information. -->
+For improvements to translation strings please see CONTRIBUTING.md or README.md -->

 ## Checklist